testfairy/docs/docs/04_iOS_SDK/14_Exporting_Ad_Hoc_IPA.md

-Apple allows for app distribution for testing on registered devices using an ad hoc provisioning profile or team provisioning profile.
+Apple allows app distribution for testing on registered devices using an ad hoc provisioning profile or team provisioning profile.
 The output file you create is an iOS App file (a file with an `.ipa` filename extension) that they can then use to install your app on registered devices.
-These are the steps to export your app for testing:
+Following are the steps to export your app for testing:

 1. Register all test devices.
 1. Archive your app.